 Estimates are based on the June 2022 forecast produced by Dr. Robert W. (Bill) Gilmer, head of the Institute for Regional Forecasting at the University of Houston.
-The forecast growth for FY2023 has been reduced by 1% by Board decision.
+The forecast growth for FY2023 has been reduced by 1% and is consistent with Business Plan & Budget Parameters presented to the Board.